the-turing-way/the-turing-way/book/website/reproducible-research/licensing/ethics-informed-licensing.md

 >
 > 	**l.** To provide medical advice and medical results interpretation;
 >
-> 	**m.** To generate or disseminate information for the purpose to be used for administration of justice, law enforcement, immigration or asylum processes, such as predicting an individual will commit fraud/crime commitment (e.g. by text profiling, drawing causal relationships between assertions made in documents, indiscriminate and arbitrarily-targeted use).
+> 	**m.** To generate or disseminate information for the purpose to be used for administration of justice, law enforcement, immigration or asylum processes, such as predicting an individual will commit fraud/crime commitment (for example by text profiling, drawing causal relationships between assertions made in documents, indiscriminate and arbitrarily-targeted use).

 RAIL-S licences carry their [Software Usage Restrictions](https://www.licenses.ai/source-code-license).